kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	```
 - Moreover, `Cluster Proxy` needs to know **when some shard dies or become unavailable due to network partition**.
 And **if new shard has been added to the database cluster, proxy should become aware of it**.
 ##### Add Configuration Service
-- We introduce a new component - `Configuration Service(e.g ZooKeeper)`, which maintains a health check connection to all shards, so it alwasy knows what database machines are available.
+- We introduce a new component - `Configuration Service(e.g ZooKeeper)`, which **maintains a health check connection to all shards**, so it alwasy knows what database machines are available.
 So `Cluster Proxy` calls a particular shard
 	```
 				 	  	Config Service		MySQL-I (A-M)
 	Processing Service		  |